Next129/JContainer_and_JComponents_and_Layout_Managers_EP2/README.md

 # JContainer_and_JComponents_and_Layout_Managers_EP2
-By observing the adjust panel, bar panel, control panel, and television, learners study JContainer, JComponents, and layout managers to understand GUI design.
-Participants will comprehend how components are organized within containers, how layout managers control placement, and how these principles produce efficient, structured, and visually coherent Java interfaces.
+By analyzing the adjust panel, bar panel, control panel, and television, participants study JContainer, JComponents, and layout managers.
+Learners will comprehend how GUI elements are systematically arranged, how containers manage component hierarchy, and how layout managers ensure organized, efficient, and visually coherent Java interface designs.